runnerty/runnerty/docs/values.md

 ```

-## local values
+## Local values

 They are called local because these values come from different parts of the plan.
 They take their values from different Runnerty changeable sources such as the processes or chains information.

-### process values
+### Process values

-Theses values are formed with the procces information and configuration.
+Theses values are formed with the process information and configuration.
 For example, these two values takes it's value from the metadata of the process:

 ```
 CHAIN_ID                       - Contains the process chain id